SethRobinson/UGT/bin/readme.txt

 It's a pretty jank translation utility designed to work in two modes:

-Desktop mode - Useful for games running in windows, webpages, or pictures
+Desktop mode - Useful for games running in windows, webpages, or pictures.
+It can be controlled by a gamepad as well.
+Some gamepads (XBOX pads/etc) can be used to initiate a capture, even while using the same pad to play the game.
+(By default, clicking down on the right stick will do it)

 Camera mode - Snaps pictures from an HDMI input.
 Tested with Elgato Game Capture and Elgato Cam-Link.
 Camera mode is designed